kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

  # <h8 id="header-8">Acknowledgement</h8>

- I would like to express my special thanks and gratitude to Mr. kunal ghosh (co.-founder of VLSIsystem design (VSD) corp.pvt.ltd.) and Mr.Nickson Jose and Mr. SUMANTO KAR (Sr. Project Technical Assistant, IIT BOMBAY) for their guidance and temendous presenting this workshop on DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING.
+ I would like to express my special thanks and gratitude to Mr. kunal ghosh (co.-founder of VLSIsystem design (VSD) corp.pvt.ltd.) and Mr.Nickson Jose for their guidance and temendously presenting this workshop on DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING.
 The Workshop was excellent and well designed.
-This workshop taught me a lot of new things about the physical chip design using OpenLANE software and many more.
+I have learned a lot of new things from this workshop about the physical chip design using OpenLANE software and many more.